-- Faculty instructors all have experience teaching students with disabilities in K-12 settings and have wide and diverse areas of special education expertise including autism spectrum disorders, intellectual disabilities, emotional/behavioral disorders, early childhood, and transition.
+- Special education instructors from WSU’s College of Education all have experience teaching students with disabilities in K-12 settings and have wide and diverse areas of special education expertise including autism spectrum disorders, intellectual disabilities, emotional/behavioral disorders, early childhood, and transition.

 Program of Study—37 semester credits

 - Spec Ed 301, Education of Exceptional Children

 - Spec Ed 501, Teaching Students with Disabilities

 - Spec Ed 502, Assessment and Curriculum for Students with Disabilities

 - Spec Ed 503, Secondary Education for Students with Disabilities

 - Spec Ed 504, Professional Skills in Special Education